opendatamesh-initiative/odm-platform-adapter-validator-opa/examples/terraform/README.md

 # Terraform Plan Validation Use Cases

-The `/examples` folder contains examples of Open Policy Agent (OPA) policies used to validate Terraform plans across various scenarios.
+This folder contains examples of Open Policy Agent (OPA) policies used to validate Terraform plans across various scenarios.
 Each example is made of a `.rego` file that contains the policy and a `.json` file that contains a Terraform plan output or a part of it (this has been converted in JSON format using the `terraform show` command).